SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 mementos scattered about, incense burning and maybe have a picture of their avatar on the memorial wreath.
 This would make the mechanic a lot more "impactful" to the player, as it is a much more stimulating and active experience than just seeing a chalk outline and moving on.

+ 18. (5)[Unconfirmed] Bloody decals for all character models (thanks to FXgaming) -> At the current time, it seems that the only character models that will get bloody when they die or are beaten up is the model used by NPC Gwennyd and reinforcement npcs.
+Expanding this feature to all enemy (police too) models will enhance the brutality of the TW world and be a visual improvement to the game.

 - *Safehouse, Furniture and Customization:*
 -